 Humans have a remarkable capacity to inure themselves to almost anything.
 When faced with bad church singing, and being uncertain of what to do to address it, it’s only natural for us to accept reality and lower our expectations.
 This process has been going on for a long time in many, many churches.
 However, confronted as we are now with declining church membership across jurisdictions, and a very real need to either grow or perish, we then have to face the almost impossible challenge of attracting outsiders to a liturgical experience that no reasonable person of good taste would take seriously.
-This problem does not only affect “old guard” parishes, but it touches missions and missionary dioceses as well, who either receive their standards of musical culture from the old guard, or, what is much more difficult, must attempt to establish a musical practice of their own from scratch without clear models or leadership.
+This problem does not only affect “old guard” parishes, but it touches missions and missionary dioceses as well, who either receive their standards of musical culture from the old guard, or, what is much more difficult (look what i found here), must attempt to establish a musical practice of their own from scratch without clear models or leadership.
 The basic problem is that bad singing is a sign of an unhealthy parish, and it will necessarily stunt its growth.
 If our strategy for coping with mediocre church music is just to accept it as normal, we will almost certainly lose in the end.

 2. “Simpler” music doesn’t solve anything